IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketLiveSource.txt

     make

-To instruct the Streams compiler (that is, the 'sc' command) to use your version of libpcap instead of the system version, set these environment variables before compiling an application that contains the PacketLiveSource operator:
+To instruct the Streams compiler (that is, the 'sc' command) to use your version of 'libpcap' instead of the system version, set these environment variables before compiling an application that contains the PacketLiveSource operator:

     export STREAMS_ADAPTERS_LIBPCAP_INCLUDEPATH=.../directory/libpcap-X.Y.Z
     export STREAMS_ADAPTERS_LIBPCAP_LIBPATH=.../directory/libpcap-X.Y.Z

-See the 'TestPacketLiveSourceX.standalone.sh' scripts in the 'scripts' directory for examples of compiling an application with alternative versions of libpcap.

 For more information on configuring, building, and installing 'libpcap', refer to its 'INSTALL.txt' file.